ibm-cloud-docs/account/manage-case.md

 ## Escalating support cases
 {: #escalation}

-With an upgraded support plan, You can use the escalation process to surface critical issues and voice your concern about a support case.
+With an upgraded support plan, you can use the escalation process to surface critical issues and voice your concern about a support case.
 When a case is escalated, the {{site.data.keyword.cloud_notm}} support team reviews the information in the support case and responds with appropriate updates.
 For information about case severity, see [Case severity and initial response times](/docs/account?topic=account-support-case-severity).

 To escalate a case, complete the following steps: